-49.5.18 Recession Plane RD Buildings shall not project beyond the following: Discretion is restricted 49.5.18.1 In the Medium Density Residential Precinct, the following: to any visual a.
-Northern boundary: A 55-degree recession plane measured 4m above the boundary; dominance, sunlight, shading or privacy effects created by the b.
-Western and Eastern boundaries: A 45-degree recession plane measured 4m above the boundary; proposal on adjacent sites, including effects c.
-Southern boundary: A 35-degree recession plane measured 4m above the boundary. on the heritage values of the Glenpanel Precinct.
-49.5.18.2 In the High Density Residential Precinct, a 45 degree recession plane measured 7m above the boundary, except on the northern boundary of the site a 55-degree recession plane measured 7m above the boundary applies.
-Exclusions: a.
-Gable end roofs may penetrate the building recession plane by no more than one third of the gable height; b.
-Recession planes do not apply to site boundaries adjoining the Commercial Precinct, fronting a road, swale, or adjoining a park or reserve: c.
-Recession planes do not apply to site boundaries where a common or party wall is proposed between two buildings on adjacent sites.
-49.5.19 Landscaped permeable surface 49.5.19.1 In the Medium Density Residential Precinct, at least 25% of the site area shall comprise permeable surface.
-NC 49.5.19.2 In the High Density Residential Precinct, at least 20% of the site area shall comprise permeable surface.
-NC RD
+49.5.18 Recession Pla ane RD Buildings sha Il not project beyond the following: Discretion is restricted 49.5.18.1 In the Medium Density Residential Precinct, the following: to any visual dominance, sunlight, a.
+Northern boundary: A 55-degree recession plane measured 2.5m 4m above the boundary; shading or privacy effects created by the Western and Eastern boundaries: A 45-degree recession plane measured 2.5m-4m above the boundary; proposal on adjacent sites, including effects Southern boundary: A 35-degree recession plane measured 2.5m-4m above the boundary. on the heritage values of the Glenpanel Precinct.
+49.5.18.2 In the High Density Residential Precinct, a 45-degree recession plane measured 7m above the boundary, except on the northern boundary of the site a 55-degree recession plane measured 7m above the boundary applies.
+Exclusions: nd roofs may penetrate the building recession plane by no more third of the gable height; Commer on planes do not apply to site boundaries adjoining the cial Precinct, fronting a road, swale, or adjoining a park or reserve; c.
+Recession on planes do not apply to site boundaries where a common or party wa ll is proposed between two buildings on adjacent sites.
+49.5.19 Landscaped r permeable surface